hong-hui-zhao/GLORI/README.md

 # GLORI: Reproducing the Analysis Pipeline

 This repository aims to **reproduce and understand the analysis pipeline of GLORI** (Glyoxal and Nitrite-based RNA sequencing), a transcriptome-wide technology for **absolute quantification of m⁶A at single-base resolution**.
-The reproduction is performed by re-implementing the computational steps based on the official [`GLORI-tools`](https://github.com/liucongcas/GLORI-tools)and the descriptions in the original paper.
+The reproduction is performed by re-implementing the computational steps based on the official [GLORI-tools (official repo)](https://github.com/liucongcas/GLORI-tools) and the descriptions in the original paper.

 ---